joshplotkin/baseball_projection_aggregations/README.md

 ### Scraping Baseball Projections for Fantasy Baseball
-Requires BeautifulSoup and pandas for python2.7.
+This was written prior to the 2016 season.
+It requires BeautifulSoup and pandas for python2.7.

 #### This utility does the following:
 * Scrapes Steamer, ZiPS, Fans projections from fangraphs.com